HamiltonBernique/SoapJack/README.md

 The following content is not included:

-- Tributes (except by the soap or network itself)
+- Tributes (except by the soap or network itself).
-- Montages
+- Montages.
 - Reimagined or altered content.
 - Appearances by soap stars in talk shows, movies, and other venues.